yamachang/academic-YC/content/home/Pubs.md

 <h3>Manuscripts Accepted/Published</h3>

-**Chang, Y.**, Buerke, M., Galfalvy, H., & Szanto, K. (Accepted).
+**Chang, Y.**, Buerke, M., Galfalvy, H., & Szanto, K. (In press).
 Childhood Trauma is Associated with Early-Onset but not Late-Onset Suicidal Behavior in Late-Life Depression. *International Psychogeriatrics*

 Galfalvy, H., Szücs, A. **Chang, Y.**, Buerke, M., & Szanto, K. (2023).
 Long-term suicidal ideation profiles in late-life depression and their association with prospective suicide attempt and death by suicide. *The Journal of Clinical Psychiatry.* https://pubmed.ncbi.nlm.nih.gov/36791367/